EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/FAQ/shieldperf.rst

 	:scale: 55%
 	:align: center

-..note:: In the majority of cases, this is the sequence of events.
+.. note:: In the majority of cases, this is the sequence of events.
 Still, since it is an *array* of events, the order may vary a bit (e.g. the dom ready event is received after the page is fully loaded).
 This has no special affect over the analyzer results and may be ignored.